 How an integrated identity solution tightened aviation and maritime security in Australia

-Aviation Security Identification Card (ASIC) and Maritime Security Identification Card (MSIC) programs have a crucial role in safeguarding the aviation, maritime and offshore oil and gas sectors from acts of terrorism and unlawful interference.
+The Aviation and Maritime Security (AMS) Division - formerly the Office of Transport’s Aviation Security Identification Card (ASIC) and Maritime Security Identification Card (MSIC) programs have a crucial role in safeguarding the aviation, maritime and offshore oil and gas sectors from acts of terrorism and unlawful interference.

 In Australia, an ASIC or MSIC is required under Federal Law for: